personal shopper

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Growing up, no one ever teaches you how to buy a couch.
-The sheer number of products you have to choose from when shopping for sofas (or anything, for that matter) is both a blessing and a curse.
-Especially at a retailer like Ashley, which has so many options.
+When you’re growing up, no one ever teaches you how to buy a couch.
+And when it’s time to make the purchase, the sheer number of products you have to choose from when shopping for sofas (or anything, for that matter) is both a blessing and a curse — especially at a retailer like Ashley, which has so many options.

-So, how do you save yourself from dealing with a disappointing big-ticket purchase and difficult return process?
+So, how do you save yourself from dealing with a disappointing big-ticket purchase and a difficult return process?
 By reading our Personal Shopper series, of course!
-In this series, we visit the physical showrooms of all your favorite furniture retailers and try products out first-hand.
-For our latest installment, we ventured out of NYC and headed to Secaucus, New Jersey, to check out Ashley’s sofa offerings.
+In this series, we visit the physical showrooms of all your favorite furniture retailers and try products out firsthand.
+It’s been years since we visited an Ashley showroom to check out all of the Ashley furniture couches in person.
+This time we headed to the store’s Brooklyn location to check out its new releases and re-test old favorites from our last visit.

 Credit: AT Media